Testing Lua Code with Busted: A Practical Guide

 end)

 Busted runs tests in the same Lua interpreter, which means state leaks between tests if you are not careful.
+Unlike test frameworks that spawn a fresh process per file, Busted keeps everything in one Lua VM.
+This design gives you fast startup times but puts the burden of isolation squarely on you.
 The most common mistake is initializing mutable state at the describe level:

 -- WRONG: state is shared across all tests in this describe block